Diagnosis

 • Check that the monitor meets the U.S. Blood Pressure Validated Device Listing criteria.
 See www.validatebp.org for more information.

-• Check that the monitor is approved for children, pregnant women, and older adults if it's to be used for these groups.
+• Check that the monitor is approved for children, pregnant women, and older adults if it's going to be used for these groups.

 • People with smaller or larger arms may need a special cuff size.
 Measure around the upper arm.
 Choose a monitor that comes with the correct cuff size.

 • Monitors can wear out over time.
 They may no longer be able to be adjusted.
-You may have to replace your monitor if the measurements are very different from the measurements made at your provider's office.
+You may have to replace your monitor if the measurements are very different from the measurements made at your doctor's office.

 Copyright Health Ink & Vitality Communications